 You can find the Missed Schedule plugin here.
 Update July 2016: The plugin is no longer in the WordPress repository, so you really do need to consider carefully whether you use it or not in your WordPress site – usually, I advise site owners only to use plugins that are in the WordPress repository, as these are generally more reliable.

 Update August 2018: You might want to try the Scheduled Post Trigger plugin.
-This is a relatively new plugin, which sits in the background of your site, and runs every time a visitor reaches your site.
-It takes a quick look to see if there are any scheduled posts that have missed their publish time, and publishes them.
+This is a relatively new plugin, which sits in the background of your site and runs every time a visitor reaches your site.
+It takes a quick look to see if any scheduled posts have missed their publish time and publishes them.
 It does, of course, need a fairly constant flow of visitors to your site, otherwise a missed scheduled post is likely to go unpublished for quite a time.

 0 Comments